Fabulang/stories/en/a2-foxs-trap.md

 reviews: 1
 ---

-Mouse was in her bedroom, in her house in the forest.
+Miss Mouse was in her bedroom, in her house in the forest.
 Her house was inside a small log on the ground.
 It had four windows, a front door and a back door, and a little chimney.

 Mouse was looking in her mirror.
 "My ears are so big," she said sadly.
 "The other animals laugh at me."
 She sighed.

-Outside the log, Fox was passing by.
+Outside the log, Mr Fox was passing by.
 He heard what Mouse said.
 He walked closer, quietly.

 "I wish I was like Butterfly," Mouse continued.
 "Everyone loves Butterfly.
 She's so pretty.
 Her wings are so attractive and colourful.
 And such small ears!
 Life is easy for her."